 One of the park’s highlights is the private residence of Lullwater House, a 1926 Tudor mansion built with stone quarried on-site for Walter Candler, a son of Coca-Cola’s founder.
 The Tudor estate overlooks Candler Lake’s smooth surface, home to waterfowl and fish basking in its shallows’ sunlight.
 Candler Lake is dammed on its northernmost end, creating a spillway for a powerhouse that once provided electricity for the Lullwater House estate.

 A wood and steel span bridge crosses downstream from the waterfall, offering access to the powerhouse’s stone ruins.

 The former powerhouse tower is octagonal in shape, climbing two stories of stacked stone.
 It stands open to the sky above, ivy climbing skyward across its stone walls.

-The Lullwater Park limited access creates a feeling of solitude and privacy – the perfect location for an on-campus escape into nature, a run or fitness walk, or a read beneath a shady tree on the banks of Candler Lake.
+Lullwater Park’s limited access creates a feeling of solitude and privacy.
+It’s the perfect location for an on-campus escape into nature, a run or fitness walk, or a read beneath a shady tree on the banks of Candler Lake.

 Parking is NOT available at the Lullwater Park trailhead.
-Paid parking is available on the Emory University campus; follow on-campus signs for parking info.
+And access to the park is limited to Emory University students, faculty, and employees.

 33.795800, -84.321350 // N33 47.748 W84 19.281